Journalist Ronan Farrow to speak in Seattle about #MeToo’s impact

 “You look at the history around these tough investigative stories and it’s pretty ugly around the wreckage of reporting efforts past,” he continued.
 “We are in this incredible moment almost as a renaissance of investigative journalism.”

-Farrow is close to finishing “Catch and Kill,” a book about his Weinstein reporting — and similar work exposing alleged sexual harrassment by former CBS CEO Les Moonves and former New York State Attorney General Eric Schneiderman.
+Farrow is close to finishing “Catch and Kill,” a book about his Weinstein reporting — and similar work exposing alleged sexual harassment by former CBS CEO Les Moonves and former New York State Attorney General Eric Schneiderman.

 “It’s an incredibly large and deep and rigorous body of investigative reporting,” Farrow said, “and also a chance to talk about some dimensions of the stories that I worked on that I wasn’t about to talk about before.”